sarpt/argrep-web/README.md

 `argrep-web`

-At the moment frontend is not implemented but a quick & simple way to test grepping is by `curl`:
+... to start a server.

+Then, to run a frontend, navigate to `frontend` directory and run `yarn serve`.

+For quick & simple testing of the server `curl` invocations could be used:

 `curl -X PUT --data "path=<path to file>" --data "pattern=<some pattern to search>" localhost:8080/greps`